rdilweb/privacy/index.md

 * [Facebook Container](https://addons.mozilla.org/en-US/firefox/addon/facebook-container/) - lock Facebook in a box so it can't track you - while also allowing you to continue using Facebook

 These solutions should help out a *ton*.

+## Telemetry

+### On an OS Level

+Telemetry is an interesting topic, one which I am not as an expert on, but I will still proceed with discussing as it deserves a mention.

+#### macOS / iOS

+To be honest, I don't think much information about it exists other then the fact that we can all agree it most likely exists.
+Apple hasn't really publically revealed (other then in the [4125-word privacy policy](/static/apple-privacy-policy), and I'm not a great reader so don't ask me to read it) what telemetry exactly exists.

+#### Windows

+Windows telemetry is more publically known.
+Windows 10 has practially been [built to spy on its users](https://www.forbes.com/sites/gordonkelly/2015/11/02/microsoft-confirms-unstoppable-windows-10-tracking/).
+When setting up Windows 10, unless you specifically opt-out of the sending of usage statistics, you can bet they will be sent.
+Not only that, but after setting up, you will need to head into settings to disable all the additional settings related to telemetry.
+Oh dear.

+#### Unix

+For Unix/Linux systems, it really just depends on the distro you are using.
+For that reason, I won't list them all here.

 ## Contributing